cisagov/ScubaGear/baselines/teams.md

 Agencies SHOULD only allow installation of third-party apps approved by the agency.

 <!--Policy: MS.TEAMS.5.2v1; Criticality: SHOULD -->
-- _Rationale:_ The security risk with allowing integration of third-party apps is access to Teams information through vulnerabilities that can be present in an app unmanaged by the agency.
-By blocking installation of all third-party apps, the agency will disable the integration for Teams to said apps.
+- _Rationale:_ The security risk with allowing third-party apps integration, is access to Teams information through vulnerabilities possibly present in an app not managed by the agency.
+By blocking all third-party app installation, the agency disables Teams' integration to said apps.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) policy, all custom policies if they exist, and the org-wise settings.
 Custom policies MAY be created to allow more flexibility for specific users.
 Third-party apps are not available in GCC, GCC High, or DoD regions.